yecril71pl/cpp-docs.pl-pl/docs/standard-library/type-traits-functions.md

 ### <a name="parameters"></a>Parametry

-*Ty (ty)*\
+*Br*\
 Typ do zapytania.

 ### <a name="remarks"></a>Uwagi

-Wystąpienie predykatu typu ma wartość true, jeśli typ *Ty* ma operator przypisania przenoszenia nothrow, w przeciwnym razie zawiera false.
+Wystąpienie predykatu typu ma wartość true, jeśli typ *ty* ma operator przypisania operacji przenoszenia nothrow, w przeciwnym razie ma wartość false.

 ## <a name="is_nothrow_swappable"></a><a name="is_nothrow_swappable"></a>is_nothrow_swappable